openhab/org.openhab.binding.zwave/doc/elexa/dmms1_0_0.md

 ### Parameter 6: Motion Trigger Interval

 Minimum time between motion triggers.
-Adjust the time (in seconds) when motion is reported again after initial trigger.
+<p&gtAdjust the time (in seconds) when motion is reported again after initial trigger.
 By default, with continued motion, the Mini Sensor will report motion again 8 seconds after it's last detection.
 The value set for this parameter can NOT be greater than value set in parameter 2.
-NOTE: Small interval will increase activity and decrease battery life.
+NOTE: Small interval will increase activity and decrease battery life.</p&gt
 Values in the range 1 to 8 may be set.

 The manufacturer defined default value is ```8```.